 October 3, 2017

-On September 21st, Monetate, Forrester, and Retail TouchPoints partnered on the webinar entitled, “The Personalization 2.0 Imperative.”
+Recently, Monetate, Forrester, and Retail TouchPoints partnered on the webinar entitled, “The Personalization 2.0 Imperative.”
 For 60 minutes, Brendan Witcher of Forrester and Jonathan Duch, Director of Product Marketing at Monetate demonstrated how the best brands are delivering individualized customer experiences.

 [Quick disclaimer - To hear exactly how Jonathan and Brendan answered many of the questions, check out the webinar recording.
 Below we answer the same questions and more, but in a format that is shorter, easy to read, and gives you some links for further information.]